-A project commenced in December to digitise the organisation's circa 150,000 council tax property files.
-By the end of March, almost 45,000 files had been scanned.
+The project to digitise the organisation's circa 150,000 council tax property files continued, with temporary staff able to be retained for the year to assist with the delivery of this.
+By the end of March, almost 106,776 files had been scanned.